Book review: Chief Communications Officers at Work

 The book’s strength lies in its practicality.
 The CCOs interviewed are candid about career paths, relationships with CEOs, and the messy reality of proving value in organisations that often view communications as an operational function rather than part of management.

 One notable thread is how few of these leaders set out to work in communications.
-Many describe falling into the corporate communications and public relations rather than choosing it deliberately.
-This accidental entry point is worth reflecting on both as a strength, notably diverse perspectives; and a weakness, lack of formal entry routes and talent pipeline.
+Many describe falling into corporate communications and public relations rather than choosing it deliberately.
+This accidental entry point is worth reflecting on both as a strength - notably for diverse perspectives - and as a weakness, given the lack of formal entry routes and talent pipelines.

 Three themes recur: critical thinking, courage, and curiosity.
 Andersson roots these in specific examples.

-The discussion of crisis management, including the observation that the best crisis communications is when a crisis is averted, usefully addresses the tendency to celebrate response over prevention.
-The opportunity to capture and report on this value was highlighed in my recent report for the PR Network.
+The discussion of crisis management - including the observation that the best crisis communications is when a crisis is averted - usefully addresses the tendency to celebrate response over prevention.
+The opportunity to capture and report on this value was highlighted in my recent report for the PR Network.

 A discipline finding its footing